Pueblo Viejo mine: History

+Environmental rehabilitation project

+$75 million was spent to remediate environmental impacts from the former mining operation on the site and $7 million was spent on projects to improve healthcare, housing and literacy for local communities between 2008 and 2013.
+The clean-up effort included removing 130,000 cubic meters of soil to remove contaminants from the ground.
+It became the largest environmental clean-up in the history of the Dominican Republic and the water quality rose to meet regulatory standards in the aquifers around the site.

 Between 2009 and 2013, Canadian companies Barrick Gold and Goldcorp invested $4 billion into the mine, making it the largest single foreign investment in the Dominican Republic, and estimating a mine life of at least 25 years.
 The government and the mining companies presented the investment as an opportunity to clean up the contamination left by earlier mining operations.

 Prior to the resuming of mining activities around 2012, communities near the mine relied primarily on farming of cacao and livestock.

-Pollution, health and social impacts
+Environment and society

 Annually, the mine produces approximately 6.7 billion cubic meters of highly acidic wastewater that contains significant traces of heavy metals, and studies have found that this poses a significant risk to local water supplies.

 Six nearby villages comprising about 450 families (around 2,000 individuals) have reported drastic changes in the environment since PVDC began its operations around 2012.
 They reported many livestock deaths, including deaths from bovine anemia, which can be caused by ingesting cyanide.
 There were also fish kills in the Maguaca river.
 After the mine opened, children were sickened by chemical smells and teachers were forced to close schools.
 In 2021, residents reported that standing in the Maguaca river can cause persistent lesions that last for years; scores of people in the area have scars from these skin lesions.
 Agricultural land in the area ceased to be productive.
 A resident who was interviewed in 2021 reported that,Before Barrick came to this land, we were like millionaires.
 We had a lot of water.
 We farmed and grew fruits.
 The land provided us everything we needed.
 But now there is nothing here.More than 100 employees were poisoned by toxic chemicals in 2012.
 Nearby homes have been damaged by repeated explosions from the mine.